 Historical Abuse and Safeguarding Children

 Diagrama is fully committed to taking the necessary action when incidents of abuse, current, or historical are brought to our attention.
 We take reports of abuse very seriously and are particularly concerned to prevent harm to any child today.
 Any disclosures of abuse will be discussed with you, but we will make the final decision about what action to take.
+Further infomation on historial abuse can be found here.

 Link to useful sites